Eaglehawk

 Population growth drivers in Eaglehawk are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Eaglehawk as of Feb 2026 is around 6,120.
-This reflects an increase of 582 people since the 2021 Census, which reported a population of 5,538.
-The change was inferred from the resident population of 5,919 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 420 persons per square kilometer.
-The suburb's growth rate of 10.5% since the 2021 census exceeded the SA4 region (8.0%) and the Rest of Vic., marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration, contributing approximately 46.0% of overall population gains during recent periods.
+As per ABS population updates and AreaSearch validations for the broader area, as of May 2026, the estimated population of Eaglehawk is around 5,848.
+This figure represents an increase of 310 people since the 2021 Census, which reported a population of 5,538.
+The current resident population estimate by AreaSearch is 5,761, based on examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This results in a density ratio of 401 persons per square kilometer for Eaglehawk.
+The suburb's growth rate of 5.6% since the 2021 census exceeded both its SA3 area (3.9%) and SA4 region, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 46.0% to overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, the suburb is expected to increase by 2,399 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 35.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them using weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041 based on these aggregations.
+Projected demographic shifts indicate a significant population increase in the top quartile of national non-metropolitan areas.
+According to aggregated SA2-level projections, Eaglehawk is expected to expand by 2,237 persons to reach an estimated total population of 8,085 by 2041.
+This reflects an overall increase of 36.8% over the 16-year period.

 Frequently Asked Questions - Population